olegranmo/Plug-and-Play-Collaboration-Between-Specialized-Tsetlin-Machines/README.md

 # Plug-and-Play Collaboration Between Specialized Tsetlin Machines

 This project introduces plug-and-play teaming of specialized Tsetlin machines (TMs), fostering collaboration.
-* The collaboration relies on the ability of TMs to specialize during learning and to assess their own competence during inference.
+* The collaboration relies on a TM's ability to specialize during learning and to assess its competence during inference.
-* When teaming up, the TMs that are most confident step in and make decisions, relieving those less confident.
-In this manner, the team becomes significantly more competent than the members alone.
+* When teaming up, the TMs that are most confident step in and make decisions, relieving the uncertain ones.
+In this manner, the team becomes significantly more competent than the members alone, benefitting from the specialization of each member.
 * As a demonstration, the project implements four TM specializations:
   * Histogram of Gradients;
   * Adaptive Thresholding w/10x10 convolution;
   * Color Thermometers w/3x3 convolution;
   * Color Thermometers w/4x4 convolution.
-* The above teaming gives the new state-of-the-art performance for TMs across the three datasets Fashion-MNIST, CIFAR-10, and CIFAR-100, increasing accuracy on Fashion-MNIST by two percentage points, CIFAR-10 by twelve points, and CIFAR-100 by nine ponts.
+* The above teaming gives the new state-of-the-art performance for TMs across the three datasets Fashion-MNIST, CIFAR-10, and CIFAR-100, increasing accuracy on Fashion-MNIST by two percentage points, CIFAR-10 by twelve points, and CIFAR-100 by nine points.

 ## Architecture
 <p align="center">